Graphene nanotubes for anti-static textile coatings: ESD safety in compliance with international standards

 Key benefit 1: Compliance with industrial safety regulation

-There are number of standards related to regulations for ESD protection in safety wear.
+There is a number of standards related to regulations for ESD protection in safety wear.
 Graphene nanotubes can be used to achieve all these requirements.

 Key benefit 2: Colored anti-static compounds